SebasIvan26/Python-DEV/Beta Project - Velocity/Base-Lab/README.md

 >
 > Note: execution viable however on hold per meeting with D. Ranfdord due to control liabilty from non-IT supported apps which have been a target of InfoSec and other governing groups.

 >####Another approach to the above is by accessing a database containing all the expected information.
-On one end, the data would not be a live stream however the data can be frquently updated to simulate such effect.
-Lastly, the complexity of such implementation can be subtantially lower.
+On one end, the data would not be a live stream however the data can be frequently updated to simulate such effect.
+Lastly, the complexity of this implementation can be subtantially lower.

 # RUN FILE:
 main.py